 Surrounded by magnificent mountain range, Seattle is said to be one of the best residential cities in the U.S. Being the 13th largest metropolitan area in the States, it’s neither too big nor too small.
 Temperatures are also milder here, which means comfortable winters and summers.
 There’s a vibrant music scene and plenty of outdoors options from boating to hiking.

 If you’re considering moving abroad, don’t forget to check out our post on how to take baby steps to making the big move.
-For those who are still hesitant, you can always find budget friendly holiday deals online to scout out these locations first before making your decision!

 - Moving on: A New Life